Detailed course offerings (Time Schedule) are available for

 T NURS 402 Families and Chronic Conditions across the Life Span (3) I&S

 Examines families with chronic conditions across the life span.
 Reviews risk and protective factors that facilitate or impede chronic care management by families.
 Focuses on family function, structure, process, and environmental context including support networks, community resources, and healthcare settings as they influence care outcomes.

 T NURS 403 Introduction to Research in Nursing and Healthcare (3) QSR

 Describes the systematic steps of the research process.
 Introduces approaches, frameworks, and concepts used in investigating healthcare and nursing problems.
 Emphasizes integration of research findings related to evidence-based healthcare and nursing practice.
 Prerequisite: either THLEAD 350 or T NURS 350; either T HLTH 305, TMATH 110, or one 100-300 level STAT course.
 Offered: jointly with THLEAD 403.

-    Examines how difference, discrimination, marginalization, power, and privilege relat to health , illness, and health care.
+Examines how difference, discrimination, marginalization, power, and privilege relate to health , illness, and healthcare.
 Attends to historical and structural manifestations of oppression and inequity.
 Addresses health inequities.
 Offered: jointly with THLEAD 407.